Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

 \paragraph{Organization of this paper.}

 The rest of this paper is organized as follows.
-In the rest of this section we describe the preliminaries necessary to present our approximation algorithms.
-We present our approximation algorithm for CFL in Section~\ref{sec-approx-cfl}, page~\pageref{sec-approx-cfl}, and our approximation algorithm for CFL-CFC in Section~\ref{sec-approx-cfl-cfc}, page~\pageref{sec-approx-cfl-cfc}.
+In the rest of this section we introduce the MFN relaxation for the CFL problem.
+We present our approximation algorithm for CFL in Section~\ref{sec-approx-cfl} and our approximation algorithm for CFC-CFC in Section~\ref{sec-approx-cfl-cfc}.